0x3F3F/0x3F3F.github.io/_posts/2019-01-01-2018_Portfolio-Review.md

 <img style="border: 0;" src="/img/2019/20190101_120YearDow.jpg" />

+As some guy off Twitter once remarked :

 > "The biggest mistake bears make is becoming bullish too early."

 I remember reading that if stocks were to fall 90% and you waited till 80% before buying, then you'd still lose